Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 This is something that the local people of the barrio were proud of.

-So, if you ever wondered why anyone would want to visit a once (and still) dangerous neighborhood, you may now be able to understand that this is all about a story of transformation and overcoming its troubled past.
+So, if you ever wondered why anyone would want to visit a once (and still) dangerous neighbourhood, you may now be able to understand that this is all about a story of transformation and overcoming its troubled past.

 Escalators in Comuna 13